 Individual projects and forming of pottery of varied styles.
 Emphasis will be placed on expressive forms.
 Practice in ceramic procedures and use of materials: throwing, slab, molding, glazing and firing.
-Pre-requisites or instructor permission required.
 (0-6)

 ART 253 Jewelry and Metalwork I

 This course covers the use of basic jeweler's tools such as saws, files, flexible shaft and buffers.
 Students will work with a variety of jewelry techniques such as overlay, bezel set stones, pieced metal and metal forming.
 Supplemental processes such as enameling, etching and metal patinating may also be included.